nican0r/elasticswap-recon/ElasticSwapMath.md

 As with any other AMM the incentive to provide liquidity is so that the LP tokens issued accrue fees.

-There is a 30 Basis points(BP) fee for swap occurences(this is at par with other AMM's at the moment, this can be changed via vote if the ElasticSwap DAO votes to do so ), 5 BP of which goes the `feeAddress` (an address which is ElasticDAO initially, this can be changed via vote if the ElasticSwap DAO votes to do so).
-The remaining 25 BP is realised by the LP holders pro-rata.

-The fees are accrued on swap occurences, the portion of the fees (5 BP) that the `feeAddress` receives is sent to it when liquidity events occur.
+There is a 50 Basis points(BP) fee for swaps.
+25 BP goes to the LP providers, 20 BP to stakers in our MerklePools and 5 BP to the DAO.

 ## Tokens supported by ElasticSwap:

 For the rebasing token - `baseToken`, any ERC20 token which is Elastic in nature, i.e it's supply contracts and expands due to external factors can be used to create a pool with a standard ERC20 non elastic token - `quoteToken`.

-> Note: Support for tokens that have Fee on transfer behaviour will **not** supported in V1.
+> Note: Support for tokens that have Fee on transfer behavior will **not** supported in V1.

 ## Examples: